diaspd/marketspace/README.md

 $ npm run dev
 ```

-The api Will be available on `http://localhost:3333`
+The api will be available on `http://localhost:3333`

 </br>